 a) Emission of fossil CO2

 8) The fossil CO2 accumulates in the atmosphere and then dissolves in the ocean with an exponential concentration decay time constant, obtained from measurements of the concentration decay of atomic bomb injected C-14, of about 16 years.
 The atmospheric CO2 concentration in 2017 is about 406 ppmv.
 An immediate consequence of a step increase in atmospheric CO2 concentration is a step decrease in thermal infrared radiation emission into outer space by planet Earth.
 However, the drop in thermal infrared radiation emission does not change the amount of absorbed solar radiation.
 Hence there is an increase in dry land surface temperature and there is ongoing net radiant energy absorption by the oceans.
 These two effects are known as CO2 induced global warming.

-9) The net energy (heat) accumulation causes melting of both floating polar ice.
+9) The net energy (heat) accumulation by the oceans causes melting of floating polar ice.
 The increased solar radiant energy flux and the reduced infra red emitted energy flux causes melting of land borne glaciers.

 10) The increase in dry land surface temperature due to the increased atmospheric CO2 concentration reduces soil moisture content.
 The snow and ice melting reduces average snow cover in the circumpolar countries which routinely have seasonal snow cover.
 The reduction in average snow cover causes a decrease in planetary albedo (solar reflection), which causes a further increase in solar radiation absorption.
 Hence there is accelerated global warming.

 11) Combustion of fossil fuels also produces fine black particulate matter known as soot.
 When the soot particles deposit on ice or mix with snow they reduce its albedo (solar reflectivity) causing further net energy absorption.
 Human activity that triggers forest fires magnifies the soot problem.